-- 3. Select your scanner or other supported TWAIN device from the dialog box and click on the Select button. - 4.
-You can import the images to scan into an existing layer or create a new one.
+Select your scanner or other supported TWAIN device from the drop-down menu.
+If none are available, check your device to ensure that it is properly connected to your computer.
+If your device still does not appear in the drop-down menu, you may have to shut down and relaunch the software.
+3. You can import the images to scan into an existing layer or create a new one.

-- To import the image into a new layer, enable the Create Layer option.
-In the Name field, type a name for the layer. - To import the image into an existing layer, select Add to Existing Layer and select the layer from the drop-down list. - 5.
+- ▶ To import the image into a new layer, enable the Create Layer option.
+In the Name field, type a name for the layer. - ▶ To import the image into an existing layer, select Add to Existing Layer and select the layer from the drop-down list. - 4.
 In the Scanner section, click on the Scan button to open the scanning dialog box for your scanner.

-6. Use the settings from your scanner to scan your drawings.
+5. Use the settings from your scanner to scan your drawings.